jjzcru/elk/docs/syntax.md

 Syntax
 ==========

-`elk.yml` consists on two main section one is `global` which serves to set defaults for all the tasks and the other is `tasks` which defines the behavior for each of the task.
+The syntax consists on two main section one is `global` which serves to set defaults for all the tasks and the other is `tasks` which defines the behavior for each of the task.

 ## Properties
 ### Global